IvanZou1/Tiny-Projects/README.md

 - **BinaryNumberConverter** - The users chooses to either convert a binary number to the decimal number system or a decimal number to a binary number, then the user enters the respective number they want to convert, and this program outputs the conversion.
 - **ChangeReturn** - The users enters a cost and the amount of money given, and this program outputs the amount of change in common bills and coins.
 - **CoinFlipSimulation** - The user continuously flips a fair coin until they decide to stop, and this program outputs the total number of heads and tails and its respective experimental probabilities.
+- **ComplexNumberAlgebra** - The user enters 2 complex numbers (a + bi) by entering numbers a and b, and this program output the results of addition, subtraction, multiplication, division, negation, and inversion of the 2 complex numbers.
 - **EnglishNumerals** - The user enters a number, and this program outputs the number expressed in plain English words.
 - **Euler's Number** - Find Euler's Number (e) to the nth decimal with a limit of 60 decimal places.
 - **FactorialFinder** - Find the nth factorial using both loops and recursion.